Reverse Osmosis Systems

 |---|---|---|---|

-| Contaminant Removal | 99% (Most types) Best | 99.9% (Most types) | Microorganisms only |
+| Contaminant Removal | 99% — most types Best | 99.9% — most types | Microorganisms only |

 | Production Speed | 50–100 GPD | 2–6 GPD | Instant Best |

-| Energy Consumption | None (pressure only) Best | High (heating) | Low (30-40W) |
+| Energy Consumption | None — pressure only Best | High — heat required | Low — 30–40W |

-| Maintenance Frequency | Every 6-12 months | Every 3-6 months | Annual bulb change Best |
+| Maintenance Frequency | Every 6–12 months | Every 3–6 months | Annual bulb only Best |

 | Initial Cost | $400–1,200 | $100–400 Best | $300–800 |